libertine-linux/libertine/README.md

 			* ChaCha20 is preferred with AES-GCM a close second
 		* This change leaves ***nodejs vulnerable***, especially as ***npm*** (as it uses an internal ssl library)
 		* Likewise, ***go binaries are probably vulnerable***
-		* ***nodejs*** is very vulnerable, because iy uses it's own built-in openssl with features *only* supported by openssl
+		* ***nodejs*** is very vulnerable, because iy uses it`s own built-in openssl with features *only* supported by openssl
 			* And the attitude of the developers to recitfying this is poor: <https://github.com/nodejs/node/issues/428>
-			* Many of Node JS's CVEs are because of this
+			* Many of Node JS`s CVEs are because of this
-			* Having built node.js, and had many issues with it and related tools, I have come to the conclusion that it's garbage
+			* Having built node.js, and had many issues with it and related tools, I have come to the conclusion that it`s garbage
 			* ***DO NOT USE UNLESS YOU HAVE TO***
 * Custom kernels fully supported
 	* Build only the support in you need for maximum security
 * No systemd
 	* All daemons start at init and stop at shutdown; no need for anything complex whatsoever
-	* All daemons run using source'd shell scripts
+	* All daemons run using source`d shell scripts
-	* Basic PID 1 init supplied by BusyBox's robust, tried-and-tested `init`
+	* Basic PID 1 init supplied by BusyBox`s robust, tried-and-tested `init`
-	* No runlevels; they're pointless
+	* No runlevels; they`re pointless
 	* `inittab` used only for starting and stopping
-* Essential daemons only run in the base build, but there's no need to use them
+* Essential daemons only run in the base build, but there`s no need to use them
 	* Simply define your own base build
-	* Daemons are not even included in the build if they're disabled in busybox's config
+	* Daemons are not even included in the build if they`re disabled in busybox`s config
 * No need for swap, encryption or complex mounts; no switch root or pivot or the like
 * Many Network Features supported out-of-the-box
 	* Uses easy to work with `ifupdown`